mapfumo/mapfumo.github.io/_posts/2020-11-23-go_specialization_review.markdown

 #### Conclusion

-This is an intermediate Golang course and sets asolid foundation for exploring more advanced topics.
+This is an intermediate Golang course and sets a solid foundation for exploring more advanced topics.
 The forums are helpful for general discussion and assignments should you get stuck.

 You get a certificate after successfully completing each course in the specialisation and a final [verified deep learning certificate](https://www.coursera.org/account/accomplishments/specialization/KKHD53ZLEVNL) upon finishing all 3 courses. ![](/img/go_programming_certificate_specialisation.png)